 Diarrhea is when your child has more than three very loose bowel movements in 1 day.
 For many children, diarrhea is mild and will pass within a few days.
 For others, it may last longer.
 It can make your child feel weak and dehydrated.
 It can also lead to unhealthy weight loss.

 A stomach or intestinal illness can cause diarrhea.
 It can also be a side effect of medical treatments, such as antibiotics and some cancer treatments.

-Below are questions you may want to ask a doctor or nurse if your child has diarrhea.
+Below are questions you may want to ask a health care provider if your child has diarrhea.